hashicorp/vault-client-dotnet/README.md

 ## Examples

 ### Getting Started
-Here is a simple copy-pastable example of using the library to get a list of currently enabled secrets engines (equivalent to `GET /v1/sys/mounts`).
+Here is a simple copy-pastable example of using the library to write a secret to the kv secrets engine and then read the secret back.
 This example works with a Vault server started in dev mode with a hardcoded root token (e.g.
 `vault server -dev -dev-root-token-id="my-token"`);